nikbearbrown/NanoLex/Data/NanoLex_3.md

 ##### Relational Adjectives (Pertainyms):
  - **Spectrophotometric**: Pertaining to or involving the use of a spectrophotometer.

-### Expanded Definition and Usage\nThe Nanodrop spectrophotometer is indispensable in modern molecular biology and biochemistry labs, where sample volume is often limited.
+### Expanded Definition and Usage:
+The Nanodrop spectrophotometer is indispensable in modern molecular biology and biochemistry labs, where sample volume is often limited.
 Its ability to deliver rapid, precise measurements from tiny sample sizes helps streamline experiments and conserve valuable biomolecular samples.
 The ease of use, combined with its robust functionality, makes it a preferred choice among researchers for preliminary sample analysis before more extensive biochemical assays.